Suicide Mortality in Spain (2010-2022): Temporal Trends, Spatial Patterns, and Risk Factors: Discussion

 \section{Discussion}

 This study provides a comprehensive analysis of suicide mortality in Spain, highlighting notable differences across sex, age group, and geographic region.
+Our definition of suicide mortality is limited to ICD-10 codes X60--X84.
+While other codes could potentially be considered suicides (Y87: 'Sequelae or late effects of intentional self-harm, assault, and events of undetermined intent', Y10--Y19: 'Poisoning of undetermined intent', and Y20--Y34: 'Other events of undetermined intent'), the exclusion of these codes may result in a very small undercount of suicide deaths.
+However, their contribution is minimal (accounting for less than 2\% of total cases during the study period) and is unlikely to materially affect the spatial or temporal patterns observed in our study.

 Although male suicide rates consistently exceeded those of females between 2010 and 2022, we observed a pronounced upward trend among females.
-This increase was particularly evident in younger age groups, with posterior median estimates indicating a 173\% rise among those aged 10-19 and a 124\% rise among those aged 20-29, as well as a 54\% increase among females aged 50-59.
+This increase was particularly evident in younger age groups, with posterior median estimates indicating a 173\% rise among those aged 10--19 and a 124\% rise among those aged 20--29, as well as a 54\% increase among females aged 50--59.
 In terms of spatial patterns, males exhibited greater heterogeneity across provinces, with a larger number of areas showing significantly elevated rates.
 In contrast, females displayed a smoother spatial distribution.
 Nonetheless, two regions -Galicia in the northwest and southern Andalusia- were consistently identified in both sexes as having mortality rates markedly above the national mean.
 Additionally, Navarra and its neighboring eastern provinces displayed particularly elevated suicide rates among younger females.